MariaLauraSantoni/IOH-Profiler-HDBO-Comparison/README.md

 # Comparison of High-Dimensional Bayesian Optimization Algorithms on BBOB
-This repository contains the code used to generate the results in the paper
+This repository contains the code used to generate the results in the paper [Comparison of High-Dimensional Bayesian Optimization Algorithms on BBOB].

-M. L. Santoni, E. Raponi, R. De Leone, and C. Doerr, [Comparison of High-Dimensional Bayesian Optimization Algorithms on BBOB](http://arxiv.org/abs/2303.00890). arXiv, Mar.
-01, 2023. doi: 10.48550/arXiv.2303.00890.

 It proposes a modular algorithm framework to make the implementation of several algorithms compared within the paper compatible via [IOHprofiler](https://iohprofiler.github.io/), and appropriate code to store all the data obtained.